zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 -rw-r--r-- 1 root root  6.0K Nov 19  2024 alternatives.log
 ```

-The quantitative impact on the platform was dramatic and immediate.
-The data unequivocally demonstrates the success of our approach to optimize a container image, leading to massive savings in storage, cost, and developer time.
+The impact on the platform was immediate and easy to measure.
+The numbers speak for themselves.

 | Metric | Before Fix | After Fix | Improvement |
 | :--- | :--- | :--- | :--- |